wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 In `startAccess()`, we first release the lock word pointed to by `req.childLock`.
 If we take a look at `processAccess()` of class `MESTBottomCC`, it is not difficult to figure out that the `childLock` field of `class MemReq` is simply a pointer to the invalidation lock of the child node when the access request is handled by its parent.
+Then we lock both `bcc` and `tcc` using their `lock()` method.
+After both are locked, according to the discussion above, we do not need to worry about state changes on the path anymore, but we should handle the possible state change caused by invalidation requests propagated to the subtree during the short window.
+To allow fast checking of child state on the affected slot, in `MemReq` objects, the child cache also stores a pointer to the state variable of the slot, and a value of the slot's state when the request is made.
+In `startAccess()`, we call `CheckForMESIRace()` to determine whether the slot has been affected by concurrent invalidations or not.
+The return value of the function indicates whether the current request should be processed as usual, or we should ignore the request just because the request is no longer valid after the concurrent invalidation.
+This value will be returned to cache object's `access()` method.
+If the request is skipped (return value being `true`), the entire cache access will be skipped.